Bayesian Methods in Tensor Analysis: Bayesian Methods in Tensor Regression

-These priors can impose non-negative and sum-to-one constraints naturally and lead to conditional conjugacy in posterior computation.
-Besides, \cite{Yang2016} also assign priors to the hyper-parameters in the Dirichlet priors to promote a fully Bayesian treatment.
-These priors place most of the probability on a few elements to induce sparsity in these vectors.
+These priors impose the non-negativity and sum-to-one constraints naturally and lead to conditional conjugacy in posterior computation.
+Additionally, \cite{Yang2016} assign priors on the hyper-parameters in the Dirichlet priors to promote a fully Bayesian treatment.
+These priors place most of the probability on few elements to induce sparsity in their vectors.